-All of us at the Campbell River Hospice Society are overwhelmed by the generosity and amazing act of kindness that is being gifted to us by the Campbell River Soul Cyclers team.
+All of us at the Campbell River Hospice Society is overwhelmed by the generosity and amazing act of kindness that is being gifted to us by the Campbell River Soul Cyclers team.
 These amazing individuals have joined forces to participate in the Cycle Of Life Event on July 18 & 19 in support of our Hospice Society.

-They will be working diligently to raise funds to help ensure hospice support is available to everyone who needs it.
+Despite COVID, they will be working diligently to raise funds to help ensure hospice support is available to everyone who needs it.

 in Campbell River.